peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>builder</i>: A string builder object where the resulting string will be stored.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U + FFFD).
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 <b>Returns:</b>